microsoft/genaiscript/docs/src/content/docs/reference/scripts.md

 ### model

 You can specify the LLM `model` identifier in the script.
 The default is `gpt-4`.
-The intellisense provided by `genaiscript.g.ts` will help with discovering the list of supported models.
+The IntelliSense provided by `genaiscript.g.ts` will assist in discovering the list of supported models.

 ```js
 script({